kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

     - PTBR/PDBR?
 	    - ptbr stores base address of a page table
 	    - pdbr stores base address of a page directory
+	    - Page directory stores a number of
     - PDE vs PTE vs pages of memory
+    - page directory stores a number of page directory entries
     - Multi-level paging tradeoffs (memory?
 Speed?)
+	    - time-space tradeoff
+	    - advantages: allocates page-table space in proportion to the amount of address space youre using
+	    - efficient use of memory
     - What’s stored in Page table entry (PTE?) holds mapping between virtual and physical address
     - Hybrid segmentation/paging approach and segments?
 External Fragmentation and why?
     - TLB as a cache: Temporal vs. Spatial locality
+	    - temporal locality - an instruction that has been accessed will likely be reaccessed soon in the future
+	    - spatial locality - if a program access at address x, then it will likely soon access memory near x.